dcaro/ChefConfDemo/BoothDemo/Script.md

 #On BOOTH VM2
 #Demo 1
-Create a file using dsc_resource resource from chef chef-client -z -o 'SampleWebsite::SimpleWeb'
+Create a file using dsc_resource resource from chef chef-client -z -o 'SampleWebsite::SimpleFileChefDSC'

 #Demo 2
-Create a Website using dsc_resource resource from chef chef-client -z -o 'SampleWebsite::SimpleWeb'
+Create a Website using dsc_resource resource from chef chef-client -z -o 'SampleWebsite::SimpleDSCChefWeb'

 #Demo 3
 Create the bakery website using the Bakrey website chef-client -z -o 'SampleWebsite::Bakery'

+##Cleand Demo Environement